General Information

 Afternoon Break

-Session 7 - Keynote Address by Accenture: The Metaverse in Healthcare and Future Trends
+Session 7 - Keynote Address by Accenture: Meet Me in the Healthcare Metaverse with Accenture: How the Continuum of Technology and Experience is Reshaping Healthcare

 Friday , September 23, 2022